FX-Brokers.eu

 Regulation and safety

 Both brokers have clean compliance records with no material regulatory sanctions or enforcement actions.
-Both segregate client funds at tier-1 banks and provide mandatory negative balance protection for all EU retail clients.
+Pepperstone segregates EU client funds at tier-1 banks with mandatory negative balance protection; Exness applies segregation on its offshore entity, but outside the EU/ESMA framework and with no ICF cover for the EU residents it no longer serves.

 Spreads, fees, and trading costs